Economy, abortion shape Pennsylvania midterm races — CBS News Battleground Tracker

 So, national figures play a big role – including Trump

-Pennsylvania Democrats say their vote for Senate is as much to oppose Donald Trump as it is to support President Joe Biden.
+Pennsylvania Democrats say their vote for Senate is as much to oppose Trump as it is to support President Biden.

-Most Pennsylvania Republicans are motivated to oppose Joe Biden.
-But a sizable four in 10 Republicans say their Senate vote is also to support Donald Trump.
+Most Pennsylvania Republicans are motivated to oppose Mr. Biden.
+But a sizable four in 10 Republicans say their Senate vote is also to support Trump.

 Beyond Republicans, though, Trump nets out as a negative race-wide: for all voters for whom Trump is a factor — either through support or opposition — they are on balance picking Fetterman over Oz.